Top Foodie Things to Do in Istria in December

 Central Istria (Pazin, Buzet, Groznjan, and Motovun)

-Christmas Program in Groznjan (December 21 to 23): Rich cultural program, arrival of Santa Claus, Christmas plays, and art exhibition.
+Christmas Program in Groznjan (December): Rich cultural program, arrival of Santa Claus, Christmas plays, and art exhibition.

 New Year’s Eve in Central Istria (December 31): New year celebrations.